Texas Expunction & Non-Disclosure Attorney

 Petitions/Orders for Non-Disclosure and Expunctions

-Having an arrest or indictment on your criminal record can be disastrous to your personal and professional life.
-Did you know that after you have accepted deferred adjudication probations for your misdemeanor and/or felony arrest and have completed the probation in agreement with a dismissal, this offense still remains on your record for life?
-Did you know that even though your case got dismissed, it still shows up as a dismissal (with the charge) for the rest of your life?
-This is one the biggest generally accepted misconceptions regarding a dismissal.
+Having an arrest or indictment on your criminal record can be disastrous for your personal and professional life.
+Did you know that after you have accepted deferred adjudication probations for an arrest, and have completed the probation in agreement with a dismissal, the offense still remains on your record for life?

-Your arrest, court and probation terms remain on your record, and are available to the public unless you are granted a petition for non-disclosure by the courts or an expunction.
-These measures will have your offense legally removed from your record by the courts.
-You may be entitled to have your Texas criminal record cleaned if you meet certain qualifications.
+Your arrest, court, and probation terms remain on your record and are available to the public unless you are granted a petition for non-disclosure, or an expunction, by the courts.
+These measures are the only way to legally remove your offense from your record.
+You may be entitled to have your Texas criminal record cleaned if you meet certain qualifications, and have a qualified expungement lawyer in Houston to represent you.

 What is a Petition/Order for Non-Disclosure and Expunction?

 In plain English, an order for non-disclosure is removing harmful information from the public eye.
+So, what does expunged mean?
 An expunction is erasing the information as if the incident never happened.

 An order for non-disclosure is an order that prevents law enforcement agencies from making your records available to the public.
 It also allows you to legally deny the occurrence of the arrest and prosecution.
-Your present and future employers, lenders, educational institutions, leasing agents, landlords, adoption agencies, neighbors and everyone else may have access and view your record, potentially to negative consequences.
-The intent behind the order for non-disclosure is to protect you from criminal background check prejudice.
+The order for non-disclosure is intended to protect you from criminal background prejudice.
+You are vulnerable to criminal background prejudice with your present and future employers, lenders, educational institutions, leasing agents, landlords, adoption agencies, and neighbors, among others.

 Am I eligible to seal my record through a petition for non-disclosure?

-An order of non-disclosure is available if you have received deferred adjudication probation and successfully completed the probation.
-This is only for defendants that have successfully completed the deferred adjudication probation agreement.
+An order of non-disclosure is only available for defendants that have successfully completed the deferred adjudication probation agreement.
 You must not have been convicted or placed on deferred for any other offense; final convictions are not eligible.
-The only convictions eligible for expunction are certain offenses pertaining to alcohol.
+Only certain offenses are eligible for expunction, including a handful of offenses pertaining to alcohol.
 Other actions that will prohibit you from becoming eligible are:

 - Being found guilty of a lesser included offense